 - 福徳 – fukutoku – fortune, happiness and prosperity;

 Engimono means "lucky charm or talisman".
-It is a generic term to describe anything or object that is considered lucky, like a daruma doll.
-This word can cover several things like food, bags, dolls, fruits, flowers, incense, music, etc. Anything that can bring good luck can be called decoy or literally lucky things.
+It is a generic term to describe anything or object that is considered lucky, such as a Daruma doll.
+This word can encompass various things like food, bags, dolls, fruits, flowers, incense, music, etc. Anything that can bring good luck can be called Engimono or literally lucky things.

 Ungaii – 運がいい – Adjective

 Ungaii is an adjective to describe something or someone who is lucky.
-Its ideogram (運 - un) means fortune, luck, destiny, advancement, progress and is also used in words related to luck.
+Its character (運 – un) means fortune, luck, destiny, advancement, progress and is also used in words related to luck.

 - 運良く – unyoku – fortunately;

 - 運勢 – unsei – fortune, luck;

 Tsuiteru is a verb used to describe the state of being lucky.
 The negative form of the verb, Tsuitena means unlucky or unlucky.
 The verb also means to be attached, to have, to be included, to contain, and to be in a state.